You might have noticed that a lot of websites are throwing up annoying notices about browser cookies.

 The funny thing is that the cookie law out of the EU pre-dated GDPR.
 In fact, it started as an EU directive in 2011.
 But, people were sort of ignoring it (willingly or out of ignorance) until the introduction of the GDPR in 2018 sort of scared everybody.

-The ironic thing, too, is that GDPR really didn't have anything to do with cookies.
+The ironic thing, too, is that GDPR really didn’t have much to do with cookies.
 It just sort of scared everybody.

 So, let’s get down to specifics…